shellspec/website/index.md

 * `%puts` (`%=`) / `%putsn` (`%=`) directive that can be used in place of non-portable `echo`.
 * Built-in simple task runner

-shellspec is designed with an extensible architecture, so you can create custom matcher, custom modifier and so on.
+ShellSpec is designed with an extensible architecture, so you can create custom matcher, custom modifier and so on.

-shellspec is a powerful but simple to use.
+ShellSpec is a powerful but simple to use.
 Let's enjoy test with [shellspec](https://github.com/shellspec/shellspec)!